 There’s also a feature here called AI Sound Pro that automatically adjusts the sound levels to the type of content that you’re watching.

-So with whatever you happen to be playing, the sound bar is able to automatically optimize the sound for that specific content on the fly, adjusting things like the treble and the bass for the best experience.
+So with whatever you happen to be playing, the sound bar can automatically optimize the sound for that specific content on the fly, adjusting things like treble and bass for the best experience.

-Full Bluetooth support is also here as well with Bluetooth 4.2, meaning you’re able to play your favorite content from your smartphone, tablet, or other Bluetooth enabled device on the soundbar.
+Full Bluetooth support is here as well with Bluetooth 4.2; meaning you’re able to play your favorite content from your smartphone, tablet, or other Bluetooth enabled device on the soundbar.